Mido191020/Mido191020/README.md

 ## 🚀 Projects

 ### [Chat Program](https://github.com/Mido191020/Chat_Program)
-- C# Windows Forms and WebSocket chat app for real-time messaging over local networks
+- Developed a real-time chat application using C# and Windows Forms with WebSocket for local network messaging.
-- Implemented SQL Server database storage for chat logs with sender and receiver IP addresses
+- Implemented SQL Server for storing chat logs and user information, creating a robust server-client architecture.
+- Technologies Used: C#, Windows Forms, SQL Server, WebSocket
 ### [Local Library Website](https://github.com/Mido191020/Local-Library-website)
+-Built with Node.js, Express, and MongoDB, this project provides an online catalog for managing a small library's book collection and user accounts.
+-Enables users to search for books and handle account details efficiently.
-- Developed using Node.js, Express, and MongoDB
+-Technologies Used: Node.js, Express, MongoDB
-- Online catalog for a small local library, allowing users to browse books and manage accounts

 ### [Subscribers CRUD](https://github.com/Mido191020/subscribers-CRUD)
-- CRUD app for managing subscribers using Node.js, Express, and MongoDB
+-Created a CRUD application to manage subscriber information using Node.js, Express, and MongoDB.
-- Implemented API endpoints for CRUD operations on subscriber data
+-Developed API endpoints for full CRUD operations, enhancing data management capabilities.
+-Technologies Used: Node.js, Express, MongoDB

 ## 🌟 Other Activities

-- **ECPC Community:** Active participant providing problem-solving guidance
+- **ECPC Community:** Engaged participant offering guidance and mentorship in problem-solving techniques.
-- **Computer Science Student Union:** Contributing member offering support to peers
+- **Computer Science Student Union:** Contributing member, providing support and resources to fellow students.
-- **YouTube Channel:** Established and managed a channel for mentoring fellow students
+- **YouTube Channel:** Launched and managed a channel dedicated to mentoring and guiding peers in computer science topics.

 ## 📫 Connect with Me